rw82622/django-eCommerce/README.md

   - There should be a separate page for each of the various product categories (e.g. "Home", "Kitchen", "Bed & Bath", "Office", etc...)
   - These pages should show various (at least 3 per category) products with images, names, and prices.
     - NOTE: You can hard code these products for each page.
 You do not need to make it dynamic (i.e. do not need to use JavaScript to present product information)
   - These pages should allow users to add products to their virtual shopping cart.
-The shopping cart should be persistend using CSV files, which are read and written using Django.
+The shopping cart should be persisted using CSV files, which are read and written using Django.
 - **Shopping Cart page**
   - This page should show all of the items that were added to the user's shopping cart